JLC2141/intro_to_cli/README.md

 ![less](images/less.png)

-In contrast to cat, you'll notice the less command opens a full-screen terminal pager window that does not display the entire file.
+In contrast to `cat`, you'll notice the `less` command opens a full-screen terminal pager window that does not display the entire file.
 You start at the beginning of the file and can navigate with scroll.
 You can also search key words, for example, by entering the following:

 ```
 /STEP 4